MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 ---
-title: Power Platform governance - setting the scene
+title: "Power Platform governance - setting the scene"
 description: This blog asks what good power platform governance is, what patterns need to be identified for good implementation, and what should be considered technically
-date: '2022-08-16T09:07:32.391Z'
+date: 2022-08-16T09:07:32.391Z
 images:
 - images/blog/title-Power-Governance-Setting-Scene.png
 author: "Michael Roth"
-tags:
-  - Power Platform
-  - Governance
-  - Administration
-  - Security
+tags: ["Power Platform", "Governance", "Administration", "Security"]
-type: regular
+type: "regular"
 draft: false
 ---